 But you don’t have to wait to cool off at the lake.
 Luckily, there’s already another state park out there on Lake Murray!

 Good hack to know: even though it is an island, you can drive on State Park Road to get there- no boat needed!
-However, boating is permitted and there are boat ramps available.
-On the island, you can explore woods, beaches, playgrounds, and wildlife including rare birds on the lake.
+However, boating is permitted, and there are boat ramps available.
+On the island, you can explore woods, beaches, playgrounds, and wildlife, including rare birds on the lake.

 The park has three different short walking trails and three playgrounds.
-You can find a visitors center with wifi where you can also buy a few things or use picnic tables.
-Camping, swimming (at your own risk), geocaching, fishing and scuba diving are permitted.
+You can find a visitors’ center with WIFI where you can also buy a few things or use picnic tables.
+Camping, swimming (at your own risk), geocaching, fishing, and scuba diving are permitted.
 Note, dogs should be on a leash and may not be allowed in camping villas.

 Dreher Island State Park